 The main points to consider when trying to solve a new problem are:

-- Explore the data and familiarise yourself with the data.
+Explore the data and familiarize yourself with the data.

 Having said that, always remember that “better data often beats better algorithms” as discussed in my previous blog.
 Equally important is designing good features.
 Try a bunch of algorithms and compare their performances to choose the best one for your specific task.
 Also, try ensemble methods as they generally provide much better accuracy.